dgaydukov/cert-ocpjp11/files/ocpjp11.md

         // type changing reduce, we should use reduce with 3 params, pay attention that third param is never called
         // so we can replace it with (a,b)->0
+        // yet in parallel execution we need combiner, that's why it's used here, in single-threaded env you don't need it,
+        // but in parallel, many chunks need to be combined, so it used there.
+And if you use (a,b)->0 in parallel stream you get wrong results
         Integer sum = names.stream().reduce(0, (acc, el) -> acc + el.length(), (a, b) -> a + b);
         System.out.println("sum => " + sum);